Santorini Ammoudi Bay Santorini - jimmy teoh / Pexels

 What to order:

-• Fresh fish of the day — grilled whole, priced by weight, whatever came in that morning.
-Ask your server what is freshest.
+• Fresh fish of the day — grilled whole, sold by weight, whatever came in that morning.
+Always ask what’s freshest before you order.

-• Grilled calamari — simpler, cheaper, perfect with a glass of cold Assyrtiko
+• Grilled calamari — simpler, cheaper, and exactly right with a cold glass of Assyrtiko.

-• Fava — the island’s yellow split pea dip, served as a starter.
+• Fava — Santorini’s yellow split pea dip.
 Silky, earthy, addictive.
+Order it as a starter and don’t share.

-Most recommended tavernas: Sunset, Barcelo, and Katina (the last is the oldest and most famous — Katina herself was still serving well into her eighties).
-Prices are higher than inland tavernas but reasonable for the quality and setting.
+Most recommended tavernas: Sunset, Barcelo, and Katina — the last being the oldest and most storied of the three.
+Katina herself was still serving guests well into her eighties.
+Prices run higher than you’d pay inland, but not outrageously so given the quality and the fact that your table is essentially floating above the Aegean.

 Swimming and Cliff Jumping at Ammoudi

-The volcanic rocks on the right side of the bay (as you face the sea) are the local swimming spot.
-The water is extraordinarily clear — you can see the bottom 10 metres down.
-There is no sand, no shallow entry — you jump or lower yourself from the rocks directly into deep water.
+The volcanic rocks on the right side of the bay — as you face the water — are where locals and visitors swim.
+The water is extraordinarily clear.
+Seriously, 10 metres down and you can still see the bottom.
+There’s no gentle sandy wade-in here; you either lower yourself from the rocks or you jump into deep water.
+Simple as that.

 The Steps: Up or Take the Donkey?

-• Taxi to the top — ask at one of the tavernas; they can call one to the car park at the top of the road
+• Taxi to the top — any of the taverna staff can call one to the car park at the top of the road.
+Not a bad option after a long dinner.

-• Drive back — if you drove down the road, simply drive back up
+• Drive back — if you came by car, this is the obvious answer.

 Ammoudi as a Boat Departure Point